-Upon receipt of the letter of acceptance to Central Alabama Community College, applicants will be informed by mail where to report for placement testing, CACC Connect (pre-college orientation), registration, and advising.
-All mail from Central Alabama Community College will be mailed to the address provided by the applicant on the application for admission, unless the applicant completes a written request to change his/her address or completes a change of address in My CACC.
+Upon receipt of the letter of acceptance to Central Alabama Community College, applicants will be informed by mail where to report for CACC Connect (pre-college orientation), registration, and advising.
+All mail from Central Alabama Community College will be mailed to the address provided by the applicant on the application for admission, unless the applicant completes a change form request to change his/her address or completes a change of address in My CACC.
 My CACC is Central Alabama Community College's student information software system and can be found on the College's website at www.cacc.edu.

-Students must include all requested information on the Application for Admission and include all schools previously attended and provide a copy of his/her primary photo identification card.
+Students must include all requested information on the Application for Admission, list all schools previously attended, completed residency form, completed tuberculosis questionnaire, and a copy of a primary photo identification card.